 Method of Measurement.
-This work will be measured for payment on a lump sum basis and shall include furnishing, erecting, and maintaining max width signs at locations indicated in the plans.
+This work will be measured for payment on a lump sum basis and shall include furnishing, erecting, and maintaining max width signs at locations indicated above.

 Basis of Payment.
 This work will be paid for at the contract unit price per LUMP SUM price for WIDTH RESTRICTION SIGNING.